 - Sending quick texts throughout the day if they use a mobile phone

 - Accept your limitations.
-Realistically, you may not be able to change the fact that you are a long-distance carer.
+Realistically, you may not be able to change the fact that you are not the provider of in home care services yourself.
 However, if you accept that fact as the reality of the situation and then acknowledge your strengths as a carer, you may begin to feel better.
 When you make your own expectations concrete and find a way to meet them, it can help to reduce the guilt you feel.

 - List the things that you can do and the things that you cannot do

-- Find help and support services to provide the things that you cannot
+- Find help and the right in home health care support services to provide the things that you cannot

 - Recognise your feelings.
 If you feel guilty, don’t try to sweep it under the carpet.
 Realise that there are very real reasons why you feel guilty and then work to adjust the situation, so you feel less so.
 Extend your caring efforts by trying the following: